 Calle Ocho.
-This famous centre point, which spans 30 blocks, is the most important commercial road in Little Havana, and represents the emotional heart of Cuban exile.
-The liveliest stretch sits between 11th and 17th Avenue; this main strip is scattered with monuments such as the eternal flame, honouring the members of the 2506 Brigade who, in 1961, with support from the U.S., died in an attempt to invade Cuba to overthrow the communist regime introduced by Fidel Castro.
+This famous center point, which spans 30 blocks, is the most important commercial road in Little Havana and represents the emotional heart of Cuban exile.
+The liveliest stretch sits between 11th and 17th Avenue; this main strip is scattered with monuments such as the eternal flame, honoring the members of the 2506 Brigade who, in 1961, with support from the U.S., died in an attempt to invade Cuba to overthrow the communist regime introduced by Fidel Castro.

 The locals meet here every year on April 17th to commemorate this event.
 The original El Crédito Cigar Factory is close to the intersection between Calle Ocho and 11th Avenue.
 Opened in Havana in 1907, it was later moved to Miami in 1968.

-The pavement is embedded with a number of stars bearing the names of famous Latin Americans, including Julio Iglesias, Andy Garcia and Gloria Estefan, in a tropical version of the Hollywood Walk of Fame.
+The pavement is embedded with many stars bearing the names of famous Latin Americans, including Julio Iglesias, Andy Garcia, and Gloria Estefan, in a tropical version of the Hollywood Walk of Fame.

 Fairchild Tropical Garden

 Founded in 1938, the Fairchild Tropical Garden it is also considered an important institution in the field of botanical research.
-It is positioned around 11 artificial lakes, and gives visitors the opportunity to learn about the use of botanical plants in the medical and perfume industries.
+It is positioned around 11 artificial lakes and allows visitors to learn about the use of botanical plants in the medical and perfume industries.

 Shows around Miami